Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/program-notes.md

 ## Why A Concrete Program Is Timely

-Three conditions now exist at the same time:
+Three conditions exist at the same time:

-- the research framing is clearer than before
+- the research argument is clearer than before
 - the technical infrastructure is mature enough to support real study design
 - Brazil provides the strongest currently documented empirical base